 “Mm-hmm…,” I answered.

 “Anna, did you bring your OHIP card?”
 Hilary asked.

 “An OHIP card?
 Ahhh… I have a SIN card.”

 “No Anna, your health card, he means your health card,” Bree explained.

 “Oh… yes, in my bag in the lunchroom.”

 “Bree, can you go get her bag and bring it to my car?
 Anna, I am going to drive you to the hospital, okay?”
 Hilary said.

-Hilary lifted me up like I was an empty paper box that only weighed a couple of ounces.
+Hilary effortlessly lifted me up as if I weighed only a couple of ounces.
 He put my left arm around his neck so I was leaning against him and put his right arm around my waist.
-He walked me to his car, put me in the passenger seat and put my seatbelt on.
+He walked me to his car, put me in the passenger seat, and put my seatbelt on.
 Bree came running with my bag and put it on my lap.